Milestones en route to an onchocerciasis vaccine

 TOVA Initiative has set its goal to take at least one vaccine candidate to Phase I trials by 2020.
 To do this the following tasks have been identified:

-- Mathematical modelling of vaccine efficacy and delivery, as well as cost-effectiveness.
+- Mathematical modelling of vaccine efficacy design of control programmes, and cost-effectiveness.

-- Systems analysis to identify specific molecular interactions between parasite antigens and host immune systems to assist with formulation of the vaccine for greatest efficacy and importantly, to avoid any interaction that may lead to adverse reactions, including allergic and physiological responses.
+- Systems analysis to identify specific molecular interactions between parasite and host to idenify immne correlates of protection and assist formulation of the vaccine for maximum efficacy, and avoid adverse reactions.

 - Efficacy trials using the O ochengi cattle model under conditions of natural exposure.